permaweb/llama-herder/README.md

 Llama.run(
    "What is the meaning of life?", -- Your prompt
-   20, -- Number of tokens to generate function(generated_text) -- Optional: A function to handle the response
+   20, -- Number of tokens to generate function(generated_text, response_message) -- Optional: A function to handle the response
       -- Do something with your LLM inference response end,
    {